-There will normally only be one Decision Log maintained.
-This will normally be the responsibility of the Primary Investigator.
-If there is a need for more than one Decision Log throughout the investigation, that will be identified and agreed upon by the Command Triangle and documented to the file.
-Any entries made to a Decision Log must clearly indicate who completed them.
+At the outset of the investigation, the Command Triangle should identify who is responsible for maintaining the Decision Log (e.g. Primary Investigator, Team Director, or both, etc).
+If there is a need for more than one Decision Log throughout the investigation, that will also be identified and agreed upon by the Command Triangle.